 The same thing works for **Spring* and Spring boot.

-The framework must have a business friendly licence.
-No doubt, no legal restriction for the future company. (by the way do you know you cannot build weapons software in Java, please stick to the line…)
+The framework must have a business-friendly license.
+No doubt, no legal restriction for the future company. (by the way, do you know you cannot build weapons software in Java, please stick to the line…)

 An extensible / plug-ins architecture.
 I believe the success of a framework resides in the possibility to enable the necessary functionalities (aka feature toggling) during your project.
 Authentication, reactive programming, lazy loading, modularity.